opiethehokie/cloud.openshift.cartridge.wlp/README.md

   b.
 Run: cp wlp/usr/servers/defaultServer/defaultServer.zip ./

   c.
-Consider deleting any other app files and the .openshift directory because they will be overriden by the server package
+Consider deleting any other app files and the .openshift directory in your git repository because they will be overriden by the server package when deployed

 ## Markers